 The risk is your loved one will respond with anger and storm out the meeting, go into hiding or avoid all contact with members in the peer group.
 This response can damage already strained relationships, put more stress on family and friends, and further endanger your loved one’s life.

-It’s well known that someone with substance use disorder must be fully committed to an addiction treatment programme to be a successful outcome.
+It’s well known that someone with substance use disorder must be fully committed to an addiction treatment Program to be a successful outcome.
 It’s estimated that between 40 to 60 percent of people relapse after spending time in rehab, which is higher among those who do not willingly commit to addiction treatment.

 Remember, substance use disorder is a chronic, relapsing condition that leads to a person compulsively seeking substances regardless of harmful consequences.
 It is a mental illness and complex brain disorder that cannot be fixed on demand.